justincfeng/squirrel.jl/docs/src/index.md

 ### Setup

-The `squirrel.jl` code was written for and tested in Julia 1.6; we recommend Julia 1.6 or newer.
-In this terminal it is assumed that one can invoke Julia directly from the command line/terminal by typing the\
+The `squirrel.jl` code was written and tested in Julia 1.6; we recommend Julia 1.6 or newer.
+In this terminal it is assumed that one can invoke Julia directly from the command line/terminal by typing the command `julia`, as is typically the case for installations on linux distributions (Ubuntu and Manjaro for instance).
+For detailed instructions on how to set this up, please refer to the [`platform specific`](https://julialang.org/downloads/platform/) installation instructions for Julia.
-command

-    julia

-as is typically the case for installations on linux distributions (Ubuntu and Manjaro for instance).
-For detailed instructions on how to set this up, please refer to the
-[`platform specific`](https://julialang.org/downloads/platform/)
-installation instructions for Julia.

-To add the code, run the following command in the package manager for the Julia `REPL` (the package manager can be opened by typing `]`):
+To add `squirrel.jl`, first run the `julia` command in the command line/terminal to open the Julia `REPL`.
+Next, open the package manager by typing `]`.
+In the package manager, run the command to add `squirrel.jl`:

     pkg> add https://github.com/justincfeng/squirrel.jl/

-Once added, one may access the `squirrel` module with the following
+The package manager can be exited by pressing the backspace key.
+Once the added, one may access the functions contained in the `squirrel` module with the following command:
-command:

     julia> using squirrel